Things to do in Sydney in October

 Marrickville Festival is a local affair of art, craft, great food and entertainment.
 Around 30,000 showed up last year, and subject to the weather, more are expected this year.

-Sydney Serious Craft Beer Week – Friday, 21st October to Sunday, 30th October
+Sydney Beer Week –Friday, 26th October to Sunday, 4th November 2018

 A week or more of beer may sound like heaven to some but this is serious beer, made by serious people and seriously drunk by discerning beer connoisseurs.
 So no fun?
 Of course it is – it’s just serious fun with seriously entertaining live music, seriously yummy food and (of course) seriously awesome beer.
 Just remember there are also seriously serious police around so no drink driving please, seriously.